libor-m/scrimer/doc/3-map-contigs.rst

     # construct the script for sim4db
     cat $SMALT_OUT | cigar_to_sim4db_scr.py $GENOMEFA.fai | sort --key=5n,5 > $SIM4_SCR

-Run sim4db using the script. (takes several seconds for the whole genome):
+Run sim4db using the script.
+(It takes several seconds for the whole genome.):

 .. code-block:: bash